SohierDane/Weather_Modeling/README.md

 breed in standing water and temperature influences the rate at which the parasite matures.
 However, there are very few ground based weather stations in the equatorial African nations which suffer the greatest malaria burden.
+NOAA is using
+machine learning to improve the accuracy of [other weather datasets](https://pmm.nasa.gov/sites/default/files/document_files/IMERG_FinalRun_Day1_release_notes.pdf)
+, but will not update historic data for some time yet.
 The goal of this project is to use machine learning to extrapolate between weather stations separated by unusually long distances.

 ##Data Understanding

 ##Data Preparation
 NOAA provides the GSOD data in a proprietary index delimited text file format.